 Whether every public claim proves accurate is almost beside the point.
 The trajectory is unmistakable.
 Frontier AI models are reducing the cost, time, and expertise needed to conduct sophisticated cyber operations.

-exploring the impact of AI-driven cyber threats on OT security
+as we explore the impact of AI-driven cyber threats on OT security

-and introducing Waterfall’s newest Unidirectional Gateway.
+and introduce Waterfall’s newest Unidirectional Gateway.

 OT Targets